troymessina/ElectronicsLab/chapters/06Diodes.md

 :alt: A p-n junction has unique band behavior where the bands bend to keep the Fermi Energy constant across the junction.
 A pn-junction with depletion zone due to recombination of electrons and holes.
 The recombination and depletion leads to an electric field.
 The combination of no free charge carriers and the electric field makes the pn-junction have a very high resistance to current flow.
 A p-n junction has unique band behavior where the bands bend to keep the Fermi Energy constant across the junction.
 A pn-junction with depletion zone due to recombination of electrons and holes.
 The recombination and depletion leads to an electric field.
 The combination of no free charge carriers and the electric field makes the pn-junction have a very high resistance to current flow.
 ```
 As you might imagine, the electrons and holes in the region near the interface can “recombine”.
 The electrons cannot move completely into the p-region because the conduction band is too high and similarly for the holes and the valence band.
 As electrons and holes recombine near the junction, they leave behind charged (ionized) atoms.
 The atoms are bound to the crystal lattice and cannot move freely.
 The result is a thin region at the junction where electrons and holes are no longer free.
 We call this the depletion zone because the region is depleted of free charge carriers.
 Furthermore, the ionized atoms create a potential difference across the depletion zone.
 This is shown in [](#fig:diodes:pnjunctionE).
+This figure is not to scale.
+In reality, the depletion zone is about 1/1000 of the width of the entire diode pn-junction.

 To make the junction behave like a metal, we need to push the p-type bands down and push the n-type bands up.
 We can do this by applying a forward bias as shown in [](#fig:diodes:diodeVdivider) or [](#fig:diodes:pnjunctionbias).
 As the bias potential (voltage) increases, the bands become more and more aligned.
 Eventually, the bands align and the bias potential produces current flow that follows Ohm's Law (linear current vs. voltage).
 ```{figure} ../figures/ch6_diodes/pn_junction_bias.svg